FrancesCoronel/personal-website-v3/site/content/adventures/2017-05-26-interview-gusto.md

 ## Uber

-""Travis’s biggest strength is that he will run through a wall to accomplish his goals," said Mark Cuban, the Dallas Mavericks owner and billionaire investor who has mentored Mr. Kalanick.
-"Travis’s biggest weakness is that he will run through a wall to accomplish his goals.
-That’s the best way to describe him.""
+""Travis's biggest strength is that he will run through a wall to accomplish his goals," said Mark Cuban, the Dallas Mavericks owner and billionaire investor who has mentored Mr. Kalanick.
+"Travis's biggest weakness is that he will run through a wall to accomplish his goals.
+That's the best way to describe him.""

 At the core of every single one of the problems we face as a society is the total lack of social ethics used by businesses.
 Uber is just another example of